• support@madhedgefundtrader.com

 The price of silver ran up so high that it became a political problem.
 Several officials at the CFTC were rumored to be getting killed on their silver shorts.
 Eastman Kodak (EK), whose black and white film made them one of the largest silver consumers in the country, was thought to be borrowing silver from the Treasury to stay in business.

-The Carter administration took a dim view of the Hunt Brothers? activities, especially considering their funding of the ultra-conservative John Birch Society.
-The Feds viewed it as an attempt to undermine the US government.
-The proverbial sushi hit the fan.
+The Carter administration took a dim view of the Hunt Brothers' activities, especially considering their funding of the ultra-conservative John Birch Society.
+The Feds viewed it as a conspiratorial attempt to undermine the U.S. government.
+It was time to pay the piper.

 The CFTC raised margin rates to 100%.
 The Hunts were accused of market manipulation and ordered to unwind their position.
 They were subpoenaed by Congress to testify about their motives.
 After a decade of litigation, Bunker received a lifetime ban from the commodities markets, a $10 million fine, and was forced into a Chapter 11 bankruptcy.